iluvjava/Maths/Notebook 2.0/AMATH 584/Krylov Matrix QR and Arnoldi Iterations.md

 > There is a connection between the QR decomposition on Krylov Subspace and the Arnoldi iterations that puts the matrix into upper Hessenberg form.

-The Krylov subspace is spanning the same space as the $Q$ matrix of the Hessenberg Similarity Transform.
+The Krylov subspace is spanning the same space as the $Q$ matrix of the Hessenberg Similarity Transform, during the construction process of the $Q$ matrix by the Arnoldi Iterations.

 The Arnoldi Iterations assert this fact, and it can be consider the that Krylov Matrix written as the following: